 6. Rapidly changing markets and business models

-Our sixth factor is wedded in many ways to the previous point.
-Go back thirty years ago, and companies would receive a business valuation based largely on tangles such as profits, the size of the order book and the fixed assets they held.
+Even how businesses are valued is very different in the modern economy.
+Go back thirty years ago, and companies would receive a business valuation based largely on tangibles such as profits, the size of the order book and the fixed assets they held.
 In the last decade, these factors have begun to play second fiddle to the size of addressable customer bases, the richness of knowledge held on customers, the number of website visitors and the promise of future opportunities.

 It only takes to look at the valuations of companies like Twitter and Lyft (an Uber competitor) to see evidenced this dramatic change in the way we measure business wealth in the second decade of the 21st century.
 What we’re seeing is the structure of markets changing, not just a re-ordering of the major players within a market.
 Banks are becoming tech companies (Barclays Bank recently announced that they were now a tech company that runs a balance sheet, not the other way around), utilities companies are selling professional services, oil companies are inventing new forms of energy, and retailers are selling holidays and insurance.
 Nothing fits neatly into boxes we could label as a specific and unique markets anymore.